ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Visuals & Lore**

 Joyous is a monsterous humanoid composed of surreal meat, in a way similar to produce.
 It can can easily sprint quadrupedally despite humanoid legs.
 It otherwise stands on its legs to enable its attacks.
 It has standout wings of well marbled meat, similar in shape to a butterfly's.
 From the top of the wings, meaty tendons hold two external hearts which hang from the wings on each side, connected by veins to the an opening near shoulder blades.
 It has nothing resembling hair, but has 2 ears of cured meat similar to that of a Labrador.
 Its left eye is dark with reds and greens, while its other eye is completely missing, with a large slash helping to reveal the brain visible in its eye socket.
-It has a large mouth, however the meaty skin cover's most of it while its closed, giving an otherwise "normal" head shape, albeit  canid.
+It has a large mouth, however the meaty skin cover's most of it while its closed, giving an otherwise "normal" head shape, albeit canid and almost avain in proportions and shapes.
 Joyous is slim, and its torso has notable intermuscular fat patterns with notable ribs.
 Its arms and legs have very distinct and separate lean muscles, lacking most of the fascia, skin, and fat that would hide a skinned body's movements, although their joints are still connected and covered.
 Their hands are very sharp, with light fleshy palms, and large clawed feet.
 The area between the hip and abdomen has a cut from hip to hip creating an opening, leaking blood and revealing pristine organs.
 It is kind of cute but in an unexplainable way.

 Joyous are inspired by the niche internet aesthetic "meatcore", but overall represent violence, pain, and pleasure, especially in contrast to Wall Art.
-We treat violence as something abnormal, however we have built our civilization on meat.
+We treat such pain and gore as thing abnormal, however we have built our civilization on meat.
 Such is used for pleasure by almost everyone, and livestock is important industry.

-%-se\[-\] **Death Messages**

-Killed at 5 or less **???**: *The hunter has become the hunted.*

-Killed above 5 **???**: *Licked off the bone!*

-Killed by Spine Throttle: *Her neck was crushed in its maw.*

-%-se\[-\] **Extras**

 The **???** debuff randomly cycles between words in different languages for similar words for "the smell of meat", of which there is no English word for.
 Often times, the words chosen from these languages are more specific variants.